What is a Postnuptial Agreement?

 What Makes a Postnuptial Agreement Invalid?

 While more obvious factors like fraud or coercion and duress can render a postnuptial agreement invalid, there are other less obvious reasons why a court might view a postnuptial agreement with extreme circumspection.
 If you and your spouse failed to obtain separate attorneys, the court will closely examine your agreement for unfairness and might decide not to enforce your postnuptial agreement if they suspect anything is amiss.
+Additionally, if the agreement is too one sided the court can find the agreement unconscionable and not enforce it.
 Furthermore, even if you and your spouse obtained separate attorneys, it is possible that the court might still decide not to enforce your postnuptial agreement.
 For example, if the agreement appears to favor you or your spouse unfairly, leaving one with nothing, the court will not be inclined to enforce it.

 To ensure that your postnuptial agreement will actually hold up in court if the time ever comes, it is crucial that you work with an attorney who has experience in drafting these types of documents.